 Controlling the consumption of your indoor energy use is simple with a programmable thermostat.
 Program your air conditioner for warmer temperatures when the home is empty or at night when it cools down outside.

 In addition, program your thermostat for lengthier run-cycles.
-While this action won’t prevent problems, it can help lower humidity in your Memphis area home.
-This can provide a more comfortable environment, in addition to keep mold spores from developing in your home.
+While this action won’t prevent problems, it can help reduce humidity in your Memphis area home.
+This can provide a more comfortable environment, in addition to keep mold spores from growing in your home.

 Keep Pests at Bay

-For some reason certain bugs and pests are attracted to air conditioning units, which can be harmful if they get inside the system.
-To keep ants and other pests away, use an eco-friendly pesticide around the base of the unit to keep them from “bugging” your air conditioner.
+For some reason certain bugs and pests are attracted to air conditioning units, which can be detrimental if they get inside the system.
+To keep ants and other pests away, use an eco-friendly pesticide around the exterior of the unit to keep them from “bugging” your air conditioner.

-Nearly all outdoor A/C units rest on a concrete slab or other platform, allowing them a level base of operation.
+Nearly all outdoor A/C units rest on a concrete slab or other platform, giving them a level base of operation.
 However, the weight of the unit and ground moisture can cause your unit’s platform to sag or sink, impacting the performance of the air conditioner.
-Keep an eye on your outdoor component to confirm that the base continues to stay level.
+Check on your outdoor component to confirm that the base continues to stay level.

 Of course, regular maintenance, such as lubrication and filter changes, are also important to keep your air conditioner operating as it should.
-Try to schedule annual maintenance service before the summer starts to ensure your system is ready to face the hot days ahead.
+Try to schedule a check up before the summer starts to ensure your system is ready to face the hot days ahead.
 Following these suggestions, you may be able to avoid A/C problems and have a stress-free and climate controlled home all summer.